Earth Language in Brief

 (nature) (water) (plant) (way)

-(the bracket to classify the concept of the following character(s),
+(the bracket to classify the concept of the following symbol/phrase, putting this on the left of a name or an abbreviation)

 (rain) (tree) (stem) (trunk) (bulb) (water supply route)

-(the symbol to show that the next character(s) is a name of 'tree')
+(the symbol to show that the next symbol/phrase is a name of tree)

 Fundamental characters are easily understood by little children and illiterate people.

-More examples of C-cs with illustrations are here.
+More examples of picture-like symbols with illustrations are here.

 Phonetics:

-The bases are simplified vocal organ shapes or abstract marks for functions.
+The bases are simplified main vocal organ shapes or abstract marks for functions.

 Phonetic Bases: